-Figure 3 shows how Moran's I index varies, given a fixed area threshold of 22 and a similarity threshold ranging from one to 50.
-Visual comparison of three results (with similarities of 19, 29, and 36) shows the segmentation with smallest value of Moran's I matches a more visually pleasing segmentation result.
+Figure 3 shows how Moran's I index varies, given a fixed area threshold of 22 and a similarity threshold ranging from 1 to 50.
+Visual comparison of three results (with similarities of 19, 29 and 36) shows that the segmentation with the smallest value of Moran's I matches a more visually acceptable segmentation result.